unit537/simple-mod-organizer-linux/README.md

 > ../steamapps/common/Fallout New Vegas/FalloutNVLauncher.exe

-## Making "Mod Manager Download" start downloads with Mod Organizer 2
+## Making "Mod Manager Download" button start downloads with Mod Organizer 2

+This section covers how to make the "Mod Manager Download" button on NexusMods ([https://nexusmods.com/](https://nexusmods.com/)) work with your web browser in linux.

 ### Modify the broker script